-The Division has one Ph.D. faculty member and eight Reproductive Endocinology and Infertility faculty with M.D. degrees.
-The M.D.s are all Ob/Gyn board-certified; seven of them are also certified in reproductive endocrinology and infertility, and one is certified as a high complexity laboratory director.
+The Division has one Ph.D. faculty member and eight Reproductive Endocrinology and Infertility faculty with M.D. degrees.
+The M.D.s are all Ob/Gyn board-certified; seven of them are also certified in reproductive endocrinology and infertility, and one is certified as a high-complexity laboratory director.

 All the fellows who have trained in our fellowship program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.

 Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.

 Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgery Center at Parkland.
 Inpatient care is provided at UT Southwestern University Hospitals and Parkland Memorial Hospital.